 APM: Christianbaker.net, OK.
 We'll mention that again, of course, we'll put that up on the website when we finish here as well.
-I wanted to ask whether...in the course of your treatment, occasionally, emotional issues emerge from your clients which perhaps are a bit scary for you I mean as a hypnotherapist rather than psychotherapist.
+I wanted to ask whether...in the course of your treatment, occasionally, emotional issues emerge from your clients which perhaps are a bit scary for on mean as a hypnotherapist rather than psychotherapist.

 CB: But it's part of the training that it can absolutely happen.
 So you have to be pre warned and prepared for that and that's why it's important for people to find out somebody who's fully trained and qualified because it's self-regulated.

 Unfortunately, there are some people who might just do an online course or read a book and call themselves a hypnotherapist and if they're not trained and ready to deal with that if it emerges, that's where the danger comes into place.

 APM: Then it leads into another question.
 They are coming in thick and fast now.
-For those of us who do work with a lot of patients who may have heightened pain sensitivity, emotional issues, the question is would a short course on hypnotherapy help us as therapists to help our patients or is that like saying, "Well, you go and do a short course on osteopathy and do the stuff that we do"?
+For those of us who do work with a lot of patients who may have heightened pain sensitivity, emotional issues, the question is would a short course on hypnotherapy help us as therapists to help our patients or is that like saying, benefit.

-CB: I think if somebody's curiously interested, I think it would absolutely be of benefit.
 Obviously, perhaps not a full hypnotherapy course but to have an awareness because even things like the language people use can have a huge advantage and impact on the way people respond.
 So if you can go on any kind of course that helps people, you know -